Tall in the Saddle: Plot

 A dejected Clara returns to her ranch where her aunt forces her to admit that she and Rocklin intend to travel together to the district judge and have Garvey investigated.
 Miss Martin quickly sends Garvey a letter warning him.
 That night, Dave brings Clint to the hotel where Rocklin interrogates him about Garvey's involvement in Red Cardell's murder.
-Outside the hotel, Arly's trusted companion Tala (Frank Puglia) watches someone climb the outside stairs to the window of Rocklin's room.
-When Clint sees someone reaching through the window, take Rocklin's gun, and aim it at Rocklin, he shoves Rocklin out of the way and is shot.
-The killer tosses the gun back into the room in order to frame Rocklin.
+Outside the hotel, Arly's trusted companion Tala watches someone climb the outside stairs to the window of Rocklin's room.
+Someone reaches through the window, take Rocklin's gun, and fires.
+Clint is killed.
+The assailant tosses the gun back into the room in order to frame Rocklin.
 Hearing the gunshot, townspeople rush into the room and see Rocklin with the gun in his hand standing over Clint's dead body.
-When Garvey accuses Rocklin of murdering Clint, he denies the accusation and escapes through the window.
+When Garvey accuses Rocklin of murdering Clint, Rocklin denies the accusation and escapes through the window.

 Garvey organizes a posse and chases after Rocklin, who heads to the K.C.
 Ranch.
-After Arly learns from Tala that he saw her brother's killer and it was not Rocklin, the two take a treacherous canyon shortcut in order to get to the K.C.
-Ranch before the posse and help him.
+After Arly learns from Tala that he saw her brother's killer and it was not Rocklin, the two take a treacherous canyon shortcut in order to get to the ranch before the posse and help him.
 Meanwhile, at the ranch, Miss Martin admits to Clara that Rocklin is the nephew of Red Cardell and stands to inherit everything, and that she and Garvey schemed to prevent that from happening.
 Rocklin and Dave overhear the aunt's admission and Dave ties her up.
 Bob and George Clews arrive, disarm Rocklin, and knock him unconscious.
 Miss Martin orders the brothers to take them to Garvey in town.

 As Garvey's henchmen attempt to leave the ranch, they are stopped by Arly and Tala, who free Rocklin and Dave.
 Ignoring Arly's warning about the approaching posse, Rocklin returns to the ranch house for Clara.
 When the posse arrives, Miss Martin tells them the brothers took Rocklin back to town.
 As the posse heads off, Miss Martin and Garvey discuss their scheme, unaware that Rocklin is listening from the next room.
 Outside, Harolday prepares to shoot Rocklin through a window when Arly and Tala stop him.
 When Arly tells Rocklin that Tala saw Harolday kill Clint and that the leather pouch belongs to Harolday, Rocklin knows that it was Harolday who murdered Red Cardell.
 When Harolday tries to escape, Tala kills him with his knife.